-An entity other than the credit-control server may provision the access device with appropriate IP packet filters to be used in conjunction with the Diameter credit-control application.
-Such an entity may, for instance, configure the access device with IP flows to be passed when the Diameter credit-control application indicates RESTRICT_ACCESS or REDIRECT.
-The access device passes IP packets according to the filter rules that may have been received in the Credit-Control-Answer message in addition to those that may have been configured by the other entity.
+An entity other than the credit-control server may provision the access device with appropriate IP packet filters to be used in conjunction with the Diameter Credit-Control application.
+Such an entity may, for instance, configure the access device with IP flows to be passed when the Diameter Credit-Control application indicates RESTRICT_ACCESS or REDIRECT.
+The access device passes IP packets according to the filter rules that may have been received in the Credit-Control-Answer message, in addition to those rules that may have been configured by the other entity.
 However, when the user's account cannot cover the cost of the requested service, the action taken is the responsibility of the credit-control server that controls the prepaid subscriber.

-If another entity working in conjunction with the Diameter creditcontrol application already provisions the access device with all the required filter rules for the end user, the credit-control server presumably need not send any additional filter.
-Therefore, it is RECOMMENDED that credit-control server implementations supporting the graceful service termination be configurable for sending the Restriction-Filter-Rule AVP, the Filter-Id AVP, or none of the above.
+If another entity working in conjunction with the Diameter Credit-Control application already provisions the access device with all the required filter rules for the end user, the credit-control server presumably need not send any additional filters.
+Therefore, it is RECOMMENDED that credit-control server implementations supporting graceful service termination be configurable for sending the Restriction-Filter-Rule AVP, the Filter-Rule AVP, the Filter-Id AVP, or none of the above.

 When the final granted units have been consumed, the credit-control client MUST perform an intermediate interrogation.
-The creditcontrol client and the credit-control server process this intermediate interrogation and execute subsequent procedures, as specified in the previous section for the REDIRECT action.
+The credit-control client and the credit-control server process this intermediate interrogation and execute subsequent procedures, as specified in Section 5.6.2.

-The credit-control server may initiate the graceful service termination with action RESTRICT_ACCESS already for the first interrogation, as specified in the previous section for the REDIRECT action.
+The credit-control server may initiate graceful service termination when replying with the action RESTRICT_ACCESS for the first interrogation.
+This is similar to the behavior specified in Section 5.6.2.

 5.6.4.
-Usage of the Server-Initiated Credit Re-Authorization
+Usage of the Server-Initiated Credit Re-authorization

-Once the subscriber replenishes the account, she presumably expects all the restrictions placed by the graceful termination procedure to be removed immediately and unlimited service' access to be resumed.
-For the best user experience, the credit-control server implementation MAY support the server-initiated credit reauthorization (see section 5.5).
+Once the subscriber replenishes the account, they presumably expect all the restrictions applied by the graceful service termination procedure to be removed immediately and unlimited service access to be resumed.
+For the best user experience, the credit-control server implementation MAY support the server-initiated credit re-authorization (see Section 5.5).
 In such a case, upon the successful account top-up, the credit-control server sends the Re-Auth-Request (RAR) message to solicit the credit re-authorization.
-The creditcontrol client initiates the credit re-authorization by sending the Credit-Control-Request message with the CC-Request-Type AVP set to the value UPDATE_REQUEST.
+The credit-control client initiates the credit re-authorization by sending the Credit-Control-Request message with the CC-Request-Type AVP set to the value UPDATE_REQUEST.
 The Used-Service-Unit AVP is not included in the request, as there is no allotted quota to report.
 The Requested-Service-Unit AVP MAY be included in the request.
-After the credit-control client successfully receives the Credit-Control-Answer with new Granted-Service-Unit, all the possible restrictions activated for the purpose of the graceful service termination MUST be removed in the service element.
+After the credit-control client successfully receives the Credit-Control-Answer with a new Granted-Service-Unit AVP, all the possible restrictions activated for the purpose of graceful service termination MUST be removed in the Service Element.
 The credit-control session and the service session continue as usual.